Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Research Methods in Cognitive Psychology.md

 	- However, you can be more biased in your cognition  and be more concerned with their level of performance, distorting the observations
 	- As well, observers have very few resources left with which to observe/record when it comes to demanding cognitive tasks
 ## **Experiments and Quasi-Experiments**
-- An *experiment* is one where the experimenter manipulates one or more experimental conditions (independent variables) to see the re
+- An *experiment* is one where the experimenter manipulates one or more experimental conditions (independent variables) to see the recorded measures (dependent variables) change as a result.
+Most research is of this type.
+	- An example is where an experimenter gets people, divides them into two groups, and presents them with the same stimuli, only changing the instructions between the two groups (the independent variable).
+The experimenter observes